Gujangbagh Xinjiang, China Travel Guide

 Beyond the main regional institution in Urumqi, specialized and niche museums are not of significant note for foreign tourists in Hotan.

-Local crafts, however, are art forms in themselves and observable in workshops, like silk weaving and jade carving.
+Local crafts, however, are forms of art in themselves and observable in workshops, like silk weaving and jade carving.

 Local cultural centers may host classic shows.
 These are generally for local communities rather than tourist-oriented shows.